 Redis can be scalable and distributed.

-cache non-relational database is to further improve search performance gained from layer 2.
-At layer 2, when the amount of data reaches millions rows storage each day, the storage space will become insufficient, and the query speed via B-tree will be significantly slowed. he cache can take advantage of the hashing structure supported in Redis, whose search time complexity is O(1).
+The purpose of using a cache non-relational database is to further improve search performance gained from layer 2.
+At layer 2, when the amount of data reaches millions of rows of storage each day, the storage space will become insufficient, and the query speed via B-tree will be significantly slowed.
+The cache database can take advantage of the hashing structure supported in Redis, whose search time complexity is O(1).
 So, layer 3 is the fastest layer.

-The benefits of using cache database like Redis include the following:
+The benefits of using a cache database like Redis include the following:

-Using distributed storage allows dividing data to several servers, to balance the storage pressure.
+Using distributed storage allows dividing data onto several servers, to balance the storage pressure.

-The speed of reading and writing memory is far higher than that of hard disk, especially beneficial for frequently data.
+The speed of reading and writing in memory is far higher than that of hard disk, which is especially beneficial for frequently accessed data.

-However, layer 3 has its own limitation.
-Although the memory speed is much faster than the hard disk, its storage is far less.
-Take a personal computer with 16GB memory and 1TB hard disk as an examplememory is only 1% of the hard disk.
-Whats more, the price of memory is much higher than that of hard disk.
-Therefore, we store data in the third layer than in the second layer, which indicates that the query loss rate of layer 3 is higher. presented in Sections 5.2.4 and 5.2.5.
+However, layer 3 has its own limitations.
+Although the memory speed is much faster than the hard disk, its storage capacity is far less.
+Take a personal computer with 16GB memory and 1TB hard disk as an example.
+The memory capacity is only 1% of the hard disk capacity.
+What is more, the price of memory is much higher than that of hard disk.
+Therefore, we store less data in the third layer than in the second layer, which indicates that the query loss rate of layer 3 is higher.
+Ways to work around this limitation are presented in Sections 5.2.4 and 5.2.5.

-5.2.4 ThreeLayered Search
+5.2.4 Three-Layered Search

-The data storage system of the search engine is implemented with three layers, as shown in Figure 18.
-Each layer has its own feature and purpose, working together to improve the speed of keyword search.
+The data storage system of the search engine is implemented with three layers, as shown in Fig. 18.
+Each layer has its own features and purpose, working together to improve the speed of keyword search.
 To sum up, the data stored in memory, layer 3, are the keywords with high search frequency.
-These keywords keys and the IDs of the corresponding resources values are saved “key-value” , just like those stored in layer 2.
-But the differences between layer 2 (B-tree) and layer 3 (Hash) causes speed gap between them.
+These keywords (keys) and the IDs of the corresponding resources (values) are saved in “key-value” form, just like those stored in layer 2.
+But the differences between layer 2 (B-tree) and layer 3 (Hash) causes a large speed gap between them.